 13. Get to know Almeidinha, the pirate

-Almeidinha was a famous and heroic Portuguese-born American privateer and corsaire.
+Almeidinha was a famous and heroic Portuguese-born American privateer and corsair.
 The legend says that on his sea crossings, he stopped at the Azores to stock on food and water.
 In one of those occasions he made friends with the priest João Inácio Lopes, known as the ‘Padre Queixudo’ (because of his Hapsburg jaw).
-The Corvinos had a special like for him because he paid generously for the stock he bought and protected the island from corsaires.
+The Corvinos had a special like for him because he paid generously for the stock he bought and protected the island from corsairs.
 The regional government did not like of his friendship with the priest and punished the priest.
 When Almeidinha got to know about it, he offered the priest a large amount of gold for his pains, which the priest converted into jewellery for Our Lady of Miracles, patron of the island.

 If you are planning to visit Corvo Island in the Azores, you should not miss our articles below: